 Recovering remarkably quickly from being eaten, our guest mouse reanimated rapidly and set about making his escape.
 Under such circumstances, my teenage daughter is a recognised world expert in small furry creature catching.
 She is fast, agile and through what must be a genetic abnormality, never gets bitten by the fleeing escapee.
 This time though, she had met her match.

-Usain Dormouse was not just a sprinter though.
+Usain Dormouse was not just a sprinter.
 He could jump, duck, dive and fit into incredibly small spaces.
 On reflection I now wonder how he got caught in the first place, especially by a so obviously faulty, one eyed cat.
 The capture efforts turned into a marathon and despite many near successes, Usain Dormouse evaded us all.
 Eventually, bored of our ineptitude, he bolted out of my bedroom, under the impossibly tiny gap beneath the closed door and set about exploring the rest of the house.
 More yelling at each other for our individual incompetence ensued.

-Much the same pattern of events repeated itself in teenage daughter’s room, culminating once again in a blurringly fast exit under the door.
+Much the same pattern of events repeated itself in teenage daughter’s room, culminating again, in a blurringly fast exit under the door.
 Usain Dormouse now headed, under another closed door, into my sons room.
 This was a mistake because as any parent knows, entering a teenage boy’s bedroom can bring only misery, a wrinkled nose and the very real chance of catching some unpleasant Victorian disease.
 However, these mortal risks did not prove to be the greatest concern to Usain Dormouse.
 A much bigger and more pressing worry was our black and white feline, Panda Cat.
 As the rescue party burst through the door we were rewarded with the sight of Panda Cat siting calmly on the bed, entirely relaxed and at ease with the world, with what looked like a very dead mouse firmly jammed into his mouth.

 After more individual incompetence, teamwork finally ensued and Panda Cat gave up his prize, who once again reanimated and made a dash for it.
 This time, teenage daughter was on form, scooped him up and after a quick medical check revealed no lasting damage, he was taken back outside where he disappeared into the hedge looking for Mrs Mouse to regale her with tales of his adventures.